-MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 6 - Travel to Thimpu, Bhutan's relaxed capital city We'll leave early this morning heading for Thimpu, the Bhutanese capital that occupies the wooded western banks of the Wang Chhu.
+DAY 6 - Travel to Thimpu, Bhutan's relaxed capital city

+We'll leave early this morning heading for Thimpu, the Bhutanese capital that occupies the wooded western banks of the Wang Chhu.
 Our journey winds its way past paddy fields and apple orchards, forests of pine and tiny hamlets whose houses are decorated with the Tashi Tagye, the 8 symbolic signs of Himalayan Buddhism.
 On arrival we aim to pay a visit to the King Jigme Dorij Wangchuk memorial, a Tibetan-style chorten built to commemorate the country's third king and today one of the centre points of daily life in the city.
 Then, if time allows, we will walk along Thimpu's bustling streets, soaking up the rich atmosphere of this most unique of capitals, one that doesn't possess even a single traffic light.
 Our driving time today will be around 8 hours including stops along the way.

-ACCOMMODATION: Riverview Hotel (or similar) Grade: Standard Hotel
+ACCOMMODATION: City Hotel (or similar)

-MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 7 - Visit Tashicho Dzong and Thimpu's memorial chorten A full day in the capital affords us the opportunity to take in its highlights.
+DAY 7 - Visit Tashicho Dzong and Thimpu's memorial chorten

+A full day in the capital affords us the opportunity to take in its highlights.
 We'll visit the imposing 17th century fortified monastery of Tashicho Dzong (Fortress of the Glorious Religion), the religious centre of Bhutan and the spectacularly located seat of its government since the early 1960s.
 We'll also visit the Takin Enclosure before taking in a thangka painting workshop or a visit to the paper making factory.
 For those who are interested, we can wander through the traditional handicrafts market and perhaps pick up a few souvenirs along the way.
 By law all the buildings within the city are required to be designed in traditional style and decorated with Buddhist motifs and religious symbols.
 Even the short-lived introduction of the city's only traffic light saw it originally placed in a chorten.

-ACCOMMODATION: Riverview Hotel (or similar) Grade: Standard Hotel
+ACCOMMODATION: City Hotel (or similar)

-MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 8 - Return to Paro and hike to the Tiger's Nest Monastery We leave Thimpu behind and head back towards Paro.
+DAY 8 - Return to Paro and hike to the Tiger's Nest Monastery

+We leave Thimpu behind and head back towards Paro.
 Where we will head out to the fabulous Taktsang Monastery, one of the most revered in the country and precariously located on a cliff face some 900m above the Paro Valley.
 The name translates as Tiger's Nest and local legend recounts how Guru Rinpoche, who founded the Drukpa Sect and brought Buddhism to Bhutan, flew here on the back of a tiger and founded the monastery on the site of a cave where he spent a few months deep in meditation.
-The demanding hike up to the monastery follows a path that cuts through oak and pine forests before emerging onto a ridge with amazing views of the monastery and surrounding area.
+The 3km hike up to the monastery is quite demanding and generally takes around 4 to 5 hours there and back.
+The path mostly consists of stone steps that cut through oak and pine forests before emerging onto a ridge with amazing views of the monastery and surrounding area.
 We will also visit the temple of Kyichu Lhakhang en route back to the city, one of the holiest temples in Bhutan and said to have been built by the Tibetan king Songsten Gampo in 659AD.
 This temple was believed to have been just one of many, part of an incredible undertaking of over 100 temples, built to subdue a demoness that lived in this land.
 The temples were built across Tibet and Bhutan, as a means of pinning down the ogress and converting the people to Buddhism and Kyichu Lhakhang is believed to hold down the left foot of this huge demon.

-ACCOMMODATION: Janka Resort (or similar) Grade: Standard Hotel
+Soenam Tsokhang Resort (or similar)